-DCWW's SAC phosphorus permit programme is expected to be completed by 2032, during Asset Management Plan 9 (AMP9).
-As part of the programme, every DCWW WwTW discharging over 20m3 /day to a SAC, or non-designated waterbody draining to a SAC, will meet a phosphorus permit condition by 2032.
+DCWW's-SAC phosphorus permit programme investment programme (Asset Management Plan (AMP)) is expected to be completed by 2032, during Asset Management Plan 9 (AMP9).
+As part of the investment programme, every DCWW WwTW discharging over 20m3 /day to a SAC, or non-designated waterbody draining to a SAC, will meet a phosphorus permit condition by 2032.
 Where a reduction in phosphorus load is not required, DCWW will agree a new 'backstop' permit limit (5mg TP/litre) to prevent deterioration in the waterbody.
 Investment will be prioritised to tackle the largest phosphorus contributing sites first with the smaller sites later in the programme.